Posted: March 4, 2021

 She based the book on research on aging, ideas from influential thinkers in the aging services field, and her own experiences managing and operating senior living communities.
 In it, Vitale-Aussem challenged readers to question long-accepted practices, examine their own biases, and work toward creating vibrant cultures of possibility, purpose, and growth for elders.

 Clermont Park fosters that kind of vibrant culture.
 It’s a place where clubs, committees, community groups, and volunteer opportunities abound.
-Residents have found purpose within the Clermont Park community by volunteering in ways that allow them to utilize their strengths.
+Residents have found purpose within the Clermont Park community by volunteering in ways that allow them to utilize their strengths and passions

 Don D. loves shoveling snow, so the maintenance team got him his own shovel to help keep the community snow-free.
 John A. taught a drumming class.
 Ed C. loves landscaping, so he planted bulbs, rehabilitated seedbeds, and worked with other residents to ensure those new seedlings were planted and watered.
 Other residents have volunteered at the front desk and in the gift shop.
 Still more knit for a cause and then donate their warm knitted hats and scarves to a local shelter.